Northeast Getaway: A PA Route 6 Motorcycle Ride

-As I negotiate the curves directly outside Milford on Pennsylvania’s Route 6, the thought suddenly occurs to me that I am climbing something big.
+As I negotiate the curves directly outside Milford on PA Route 6 (U.S. Route 6 through Pennsylvania), the thought suddenly occurs to me that I am climbing something big.

 I steer my motorcycle left on the 35-mph curves, then right as I snake along the smooth-as-glass blacktop road.
 I’m not prepared for the feast that lies before me when I top the grade.
 Here, close to the populated Northeast, is a land of startling beauty: deep green evergreen forests, swamps, bogs and placid ponds with all kinds of animals calling them home.
 This is the Pocono Plateau, and it undulates and gently rolls for miles as it travels through the Delaware State Forest.
 I am traversing some of our state’s wildest country, and what better way to do so than on a motorcycle?